smartprocure/futil-js/README.md

 `traverse -> buildPath -> tree -> result`
 Creates a flat object with a property for each node, using `buildPath` to determine the keys. `buildPath` takes the same arguments as a tree walking iteratee.
 It will default to a dot tree path.

+### resolveOnTree

+`(traverse, writeNode) -> tree -> result`
+Resolves all Promise nodes of a tree and replaces them with the result of calling `.then` Exposed on `F.tree` as `resolveOn`
+_CAUTION_ This method mutates the tree passed in.
+This is generally safe and more performant (and can be intuited from the `On` convention in the name), but it's worth calling out.

 ### tree

-`(traverse, buildIteratee, writeNode) -> {walk, reduce, transform, toArray, toArrayBy, leaves, leavesBy, map, mapLeaves, lookup, keyByWith, traverse, flatten, flatLeaves }`
+`(traverse, buildIteratee, writeNode) -> { walk, walkAsync, transform, reduce, toArrayBy, toArray, leaves, leavesBy, lookup, keyByWith, traverse, flatten, flatLeaves, map, mapLeaves, resolveOn }`
 Takes a traversal function and returns an object with all of the tree methods pre-applied with the traversal.
 This is useful if you want to use a few of the tree methods with a custom traversal and can provides a slightly nicer api.
 Exposes provided `traverse` function as `traverse`